ynbh/testudot/readme.md

 4.  **recipient rule**: on the Resend free tier, you can **only** send emails to the **same email address** you used to sign up for Resend. ensure the email in your `user-course-map.json` matches your Resend account email.

 > [!IMPORTANT]
+> **render free services** block outbound smtp traffic (ports 25, 465, 587). you **must** use the `RESEND_TOKEN` for notifications to work in production on render.
 > if you want to send notifications to multiple people or different addresses, you must verify a custom domain in the Resend dashboard.
-Otherwise, run this app locally and use SMTP (simply don't set `RESEND_TOKEN` in your `.env`)

 ## usage